8 creative ideas to boost alumni engagement & fundraising amidst COVID-19

 Social isolation during COVID-19 means that you can’t invite your alumni to your school or university for a fun game of soccer but, how about hosting a virtual event for alumni to engage in some healthy competition over online games?

 Bring your alumni together for a fun night of online Charades, Monopoly, Pictionary or Cards against Humanity.
-Take it a notch higher with special appearances of some of your favourite staff members.
+Take it a notch higher with special appearances of some of their favorite staff members.

 8. Host a virtual coloring contest for alumni and their families